HaadiMalik/Linux-Git-Cheatsheet/readme.md

 <br>

 - "$ git init"
-    - initialize an existing directory as a git repository
+    - initialize an existing local directory as a git repository